2013 Range Rover Supercharged Review

 Shopping for a used 2013 Range Rover?
-The Sport had a 375-hp V8 engine but the Supercharged V8 dialled that way up to 510-hp.
-A closer look.
+The Sport’s 375-hp V8 was strong, but the Supercharged model cranked things up to 510 horsepower.
+Here’s a closer look.

-The 2013 Range Rover Supercharged was a limited edition vehicle created within the wider 2013 Range Rover selection.
+The 2013 Range Rover Supercharged was a limited-edition vehicle within the 2013 Range Rover lineup.
 This edition added a great deal of power to the standard powertrain.
-The regular 2013 Range Rover Sport was equipped with a V8 engine delivering up to 375-hp, but the Supercharged V8 dialed that way up to 510-hp, as well as 461 lb-ft of torque.
+The regular 2013 Range Rover Sport was equipped with a V8 engine delivering up to 375 hp, but the Supercharged V8 dialed that up to 510 hp, as well as 461 lb-ft of torque.

 2013 Range Rover Supercharged